 An incredible amount of money is spent on online advertising each year.
-Nearly $38 billion was spent on AdWords alone in 2011.
+In fact, about 90% of Google’s $89.5 billion revenue in 2016 was generated from advertising.
 That number baffles me.
-Companies are paying over $30 for a single click on their ad with no guarantee that a new customer will result from that click.
+Companies are paying over $30 for a single click on their ad, with no guarantee that a new customer will result from that click.

-My personal opinion on online advertising aside, it can be an effective way of pushing people through your sales funnel – all the way from brand awareness to conversion.
-Before we go any further, let me be clear about one thing: if you want to get serious about online ads, hire a professional or a full time team member.
+My personal opinion on online advertising aside, it can be an effective way of pushing people through your sales funnel -- all the way from brand awareness to conversion.
+But let me be clear: If you want to get serious about online ads, hire a professional or a full-time staff.
 It’s incredibly easy to run through hundreds or even thousands of dollars without anything to show for it.
 There’s no set-it-and-forget-it system for advertising.
 It takes consistent monitoring and adjusting to be effective.

 On the other hand, when executed poorly, AdWords brings in a lot of expensive traffic that does nothing to improve your business.
 I can’t stress enough how important it is to have a trained AdWords Professional managing your campaigns.

-Have you ever visited a website for a potential vendor and then no matter where you go, ads for that vendor seem to appear all over the Web?
+Have you ever visited a website for a potential vendor and then, no matter what site you visit, ads for that vendor seem to appear all over the Web?
 That’s retargeting.
-It works by delivering a cookie to everyone that visits your site.
-When a visitor ends up on another site within the network, the ad service recognizes that cookie and displays your ad.
+It works by delivering a cookie to everyone that visits a site.
+When a visitor ends up on another site within the network, the ad service recognizes that cookie and displays a retargeting ad.

 AdRoll controls one of the most popular retargeting networks.
-They allow you to segment your visitors into groups, so you can set different ads for first time visitors, returning visitors, visitors that have completed an action on your site, etc.
+They allow you to segment your visitors into groups, so you can set different ads for first-time visitors, returning visitors, visitors who have completed an action on your site, etc.

 This type of advertising is perfect for the middle of the sales funnel.
 You’ve drawn them into your site through an inbound source, and now you can keep them coming back for more.
 If your industry tends to have a long sales cycle, this can be a great way to stay at the forefront of your potential clients’ minds.

-You can target people by demographics, their interests, where they live, or even where they work.
+You can target people by demographics, interests, location, behaviors, or even where they work.
 Having a solid understanding of your clients is essential for creating well-targeted ads in Facebook.
-Building a handful of personas can be a very helpful exercise.
+Building a handful of personas can be very helpful.
 Have you noticed that your clients tend to enjoy reading TechCrunch?
-Target fans of TechCrunch in your state between the ages of 25-34 (if your state is California, there are 35,860 people that fit those criteria).
+Target fans of TechCrunch in your state between the ages of 25-34 (if your state is California, there are 35,860 people who fit those criteria).

 If you really want to try online advertising without the assistance of a professional consultant, Facebook is the place to go.
-The setup process is about as easy as it gets and it’s still incredibly cheap (but after Facebook’s recent IPO, don’t expect it to stay that way forever!).
+The setup process is about as easy as it gets, and it’s still incredibly cheap.
+That said, Facebook often changes its ad rules, so don’t expect today’s campaign to have the same reach for the same budget next year!
 Play around and see what you can find.
-I just like seeing what sort of weird audiences I can come up with (FYI – 1,280 employees of Microsoft are interested in the iPhone while only 400 employees of Apple are interested in the Windows Phone).
+I just like seeing what sort of weird audiences I can come up with (FYI - 1,280 employees of Microsoft are interested in the iPhone, while only 400 employees of Apple are interested in the Windows Phone).

 Your actions for this week: